-+Post-exposure prophylaxis should be initiated as soon as possible following exposure to such wildlife unless the animal is available for testing and public health authorities are facilitating expeditous laboratory testing or it is already known that brain material from the animal has tested negative.
-Other factors that might influence the urgency of decision-making regarding initiation of post-exposure appearance and behavior of the animal, whether the encounter was provoked by the presence of a human, and the severity and location of bites.
+†Post-exposure prophylaxis should be initiated as soon as possible following exposure to such wildlife unless the animal is available for testing and public health authorities are facilitating expeditous laboratory testing or it is already known that brain material from the animal has tested negative.
+Other factors that might influence the urgency of decision-making regarding initiation of post-exposure prophylaxis before diagnostic results are known include the species of the animal, the general appearance and behavior of the animal, whether the encounter was provoked by the presence of a human, and the severity and location of bites.
 Discontinue vaccine if appropriate laboratory diagnostic test (ie, the direct fluorescent antibody test) is negative.

 ‡The animal should be euthanized and tested as soon as possible.
-Holding for observation is not recommended.
+Holding for observation is not